Content Strategies Behind Successful Blogs

 Months 4–6: Analyzing Initial Data

 - Analyze the Data: Look at Google Search Console.
 Which keywords are you starting to rank for?
-Where is the initial traction coming from?
+Where is initial traction coming from?

-- Start the Next Cluster: Based on the data, plan and execute your second topical cluster, linking it strategically to the first where relevant.
+- Start the Next Cluster: Based on data, plan and execute your second topical cluster, linking it strategically to the first where relevant.

 Months 7–12: Expansion and Monetization